Visual and Performing Arts

 Dance and Movement Studies Minor

 Dance and Movement Studies provides an experiential program that explores the relationship of movement to self, culture, and environment.
 Dance and Movement Studies courses are available to all students.

-Students are encouraged to take FSDMS — Dance: Ritual of Experience, Creative Process 370, and practice classes.
+This is the year that you find your groove.
+Classes you should take this year are FSDMS — Dance: Ritual of Experience, Creative Process 370, and practice classes of course.

-Students are encouraged to take Creative Process 371, one of the Dance & Movement Studies electives, and practice classes.
+With two years under your belt, it makes sense to take Creative Process 371, one of the Dance & Movement Studies electives, and practice classes in your third year.
 Elective classes include History of Contemporary Dance, Movement and Meaning, and Neuroscience of Dance and Movement.

 Class of 2018

 “ A friend had to drag me to my first dance social, but she eventually helped me to choose my first class, too.
 Then I chose the path of an apprentice and became a teaching assistant from there.
 This turned into exploring the world of modern/contemporary dancing and tap, which turned into choreographing my own piece for Orchesis, and then, finally, choosing my career as a professional dancer and dance instructor.
 Education tends to give students an ultimatum: You either do this or you won’t succeed.
 In dance, there’s always another option that empowers the student to keep exploring. ”